Kirillov's conjecture on Hecke-Grothendieck polynomials: Solvability of the lattice model

-where $[\nu_k]$ is $0$ if the corresponding basis vector is in the $n$-dimensional even graded piece and $[\nu_k]$ is equal to $1$ if it corresponds to the one-dimensional odd graded piece for the super vector space of dimension $(1|n)$.
+where $[v_k] = 0$ if the corresponding basis vector is in the $n$-dimensional even graded piece and $[v_k] = 1$ if it corresponds to the $1$-dimensional odd graded piece for the super vector space of dimension $(1|n)$.
 In Kojima's notation, the initial element in the ordered basis receives an odd grading, and the subsequent $n$ basis elements in the ordering obtain an even grading.
-With an eye toward matching the $R$-matrix $R(x_i, x_j)$ in the statement of the theorem, we use the index $+$ for the odd-graded basis element $v_+$ and the ordered basis $\{ v_n < \cdots < v_1 \}$ for the even-graded basis elements.
+With an eye toward matching the $R$-matrix $R^{(0, \beta, 0)}(x_i, x_j)$ in the statement of the theorem, we use the index $+$ for the odd-graded basis element $v_+$ and the ordered basis $\{ v_n < \cdots < v_1 \}$ for the even-graded basis elements.

 Explicitly, this gives: